sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 The code for best model i.e., XGBoost for Classification was first saved as a Python Notebook (Final Model Code.ipynb) then saved as a Python script (FinalModeltrain.py) for further deployment as a web service.

-Name of the Python script - ***FinalModeltrain.py***
+Name of the Python script used - ***FinalModeltrain.py***

-This above Python script file would be used for training the final model and further deployment in a server.
+This above file would be used for training the final model and further deployment in a server.

 Saving and Loading the Stroke Prediction Model -
-* This file contains all the necessary libraries & Python packages for the model like pandas, numpy, scikit-learn, seaborn etc. It contains the parameters used for the training the model.
+* It contains all the necessary libraries & Python packages for the model like pandas, numpy, scikit-learn, seaborn etc. It contains the parameters used for the training the model.
 It also has stes about data preparation, data cleaning and formatting like the once we used in Python Notebook for Kaggle dataset.
 Then it lists the steps to create a validation framework (splitting dataset into 3 subsets, identifying feature matrix and target variables etc.).
 Thereafter, it performs one-hot encoding using DictVectorizer on data subsets, trains on training or validation subsets and finally lists steps for making predictions.
 It also performs KFold Cross-Validation on subsets before making predictions.

 * After training, validation and making model ready for predictions it saves the model to a binary file using the **Pickle** library.
 This enables, to use the model in future without training and evaluating the code.
 Here, I have used pickle to make a binary file named ***model.bin***.
 It contains the one-hot encoder (DictVectorizer) and model details as an array in it.